philpagel/debian-headless/README.md

 <https://www.debian.org/releases/stable/amd64/apb.en.html>

 You can override the automatic generation of source/target file names and image label by setting the respective variables in the config file.

 ## Download the Debian installation image

-Download the Debian installation image (netinst):
+Download the latest Debian netinst installation image (currently only amd64):

     make download